 Counting calories may help.
 After all, how much and what you eat matters in relation to how much energy you expend.
 Staying active complemented with a healthy lifestyle can help keep the weight in check and possibly, prevent excess fat from developing.

 Cardio routines are generally considered to be natural fat burners, as with HIIT sessions as well.
 You can tone up the arms by playing racket sports, and resistance band workouts are also handy and effective.
-Just remember to ease into any high-intensity exercise and get a doctor's opinion first if you have underlying medical conditions.
+Remember to ease into any high-intensity exercise and get a doctor's opinion first if you have underlying medical conditions.
 Also, the metabolic rate differs for everyone, so be patient and understand your body first.

 Cut down or preferably avoid added sugar intake.
 While it's obvious, it's also hard to resist, especially when they come in (hidden) irresistible forms.
 Although sugar is not that bad, if you want to lose that extra fat on your arms - you have to make that sacrifice, but it'll be worth it.
-Not only will you most likely prevent excess fat, but you could also potentially be preventing the onset of a host of diseases.
-So the next time you're about to order your teh, make it teh-o.
+Not only will you most likely prevent excess fat, but you could also potentially prevent the onset of a host of diseases.
+So the next time you're about to order your teh, make it teh-o-kosong.
 You should also opt for natural yoghurt instead of a sweetened one.
 Overcoming temptations is half the battle won!

 Protein intake builds muscles while boosting metabolism and an improved metabolism helps to burn more calories.
-Another good reason to include them in your diet is that they fill you up, making you feel full for a more extended period, which reduces the craving to snack in between meals.
+Another good reason to include them in your diet is that they fill you up, making you feel full for a more extended period, reducing the craving to snack between meals.
 Lean meats, beans, nuts are just some food laden with proteins but take note - aim for a balanced diet and not just a pure protein diet.

 If the bingo wings are not taking flight despite adhering to everything, there's always arm liposuction.